IgalSchw/FileManager/README.md

 # <ins>Welcome to File Manager project</ins>
 This project is realised on C# as a part of studies at GeekBrains Online college

-The project simulates a file management environment you can create folders and files, move them or remove all catalogs also you can see the wanted catalog and his files.
+The project simulates a file management environment you can create folders and files, move them or remove all catalogs and files, also you can see the wanted catalog and his files.

 ## Download and use him
 You can download source project and contibute to code community).